chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 Add this text to your Dockerfile, save, and close it.

-Next, start Docker Engine on your machine.
-Execute the following command in your terminal.
-The `-f` flag specifies the Dockerfile which we are using to build from, and the `-t` flag will tag our image with a meaningful name.
+Next, use the Dockerfile you just created to build an image named `example1` by running the following command.
+The `-f` flag specifies the Dockerfile which you are using to build from, and the `-t` flag will tag your image with a meaningful name.

 ```sh
 docker build -f Dockerfile1 -t example1:latest .
 ```

-With your image built, we can now run it with the following command.
+With your image built, you can now run it with the following command.

 ```sh
 docker run --name example1 example1:latest
 ```

-You should see output in your terminal identical to that of the binary we compiled locally.
+You will see output in your terminal identical to that of the binary you compiled locally.

 ```Output
 Hello, world!